Custom Tasks

 Tasks are an essential and complex topic for anyone working with Gradle.
 This section focuses on simple task creation and straightforward extensions based on Gradle's default tasks or AGP Variant API.
 It does not cover advanced topics like lazy parameters, task dependency graphs, or complex plugins and tasks.
 Before diving in, it's helpful to review Gradle's official documentation for a foundational understanding:

-Apart from native API creation, it’s also essential to know the delegating API creation method, which is more common in build.gradle.kts
+Apart from native API creation, it's also essential to know the delegating API creation method, which is more common in build.gradle.kts scripts and other script plugins:

-.
+Usually, when extending tasks, it's common to create a custom task class that extends DefaultTask.
 The most critical aspect of custom tasks is declaring inputs and outputs, as they influence cacheability and task graph computation:

 For simple tasks like copying a file, you can directly create a Gradle built-in task: